 In the center of this counting book is a merry baker.
-As he goes through his busy morning, the numbers 1-12 are represented by his yummy creations until it’s opening time and 13 hungry customers show up at the door.
+As he goes through his busy morning, the numbers 1-12 are represented by his yummy desserts.
 As you go through the book, encourage kids to count cakes, pies and sticky buns.
-Compare the number of sweets by asking: How many éclairs did he make?
-One.
-How many chocolate cakes?
-Two.
-Is there more éclairs or chocolate cakes?
+How many éclairs did he make?
+Are there more buns or chocolate cakes?

-You can even practice a simple addition and subtraction.
-First read, “With fruit from mixing bowls he fills six jelly rolls,” then ask, How many more rolls does he need to make to get to number 10? (encourage kids to use their fingers to find the answer).
+You can even practice simple addition and subtraction.
+How many more rolls does he need to make to get to number 10?
 He made 6 jelly rolls but he stacked them too high on a plate (see book illustration) and two fell down.
 How many are left?

-If you have 20 minutes to print out the corresponding number of sweets, make a simple Number Book with kids.
-In our book, number is written on the left and a corresponding number of sweets is glued on the right.
-We printed the sweets off the internet.
+If you have a few extra minutes print out pictures of sweets (google images) and make a simple number book with kids.
+In our book, numbers are written on the left side and a corresponding number of sweets are glued on the right side.

-Another fun thing to do is to bake a real treat mentioned in the book or your favorites.
+Another fun thing to do is to bake treats mentioned in the book.
 Let kids measure and count the ingredients and the final product.
-We made mini-muffins from The Healthy Mind cookbook (combing fun with healthy never felt as good).
+We made mini-muffins from The Healthy Mind cookbook .

-Ten Red Apples: A Barthlomew Bear Counting Book by Virginia Miller
+Ten Red Apples: A Bartholomew Bear Counting Book by Virginia Miller

-Counting with apples is fun, if your kids are as crazy about apples as mine are.
-At the start of the story there are ten green apples on an apple tree.
+At the start of the story, there are ten green apples on an apple tree.
 One by one apples turn red.
 So as the number of red apples increases, the number of green apples decreases.
+On each page, the number is written as a word, shown as a digit, and as apples to count.
 This book is great for practicing counting, one-to-one correspondence, addition, and subtraction.
 I love large and bright watercolor illustrations.
-I like that on each page the number is written as a word, shown as a digit, and as apples to count.

-Another good activity is to draw a large apple tree and attach apples to it as you read each page.
+Another good activity is to draw a large apple tree and attach apples to it as you read.
 Or kids can use apples to make their own counting book.
 Or another one we like we call Apple Rows.
-As I read a book one child puts apples in rows and another child adds corresponding digit on top.
+As I read a book one child puts apples in rows and another child adds a corresponding digit on top.
 We like to use Melissa and Doug wooden number magnets.

 Ten Black Dots by Donald Crews

-To practice addition, read first “Six dots can make marbles that you hold – half are new, the rest are old.”
-Then point to three marbles in one hand and three marbles in another.
 You can ask, “3 here and 3 there, how much does it make?”
 Another thing I love about this book is how easy it turns into an art lesson.
 Draw a couple of dots on a page and ask them to turn them into a drawing.
-We made our own dot books making black dots on each page with black paint and wine cork.
+We made our own dot books making black dots on each page with black paint and a wine cork.
 There are some fantastic activities on the web to go with this book!
 You can easily turn it into a week of lessons.

 Ten Minutes till Bedtime by Peggy Rathmann

-With this book you can make a bedtime chart, numbering activities that have to be accomplished before bed.
+With this book, you can make a bedtime chart numbering activities that have to be done before bed.
+It’s very popular when my kids are preschool age.
 Kids can count out as they move along.
 We have only 6 on our chart: #6- Bath, #5 – Snack, #4 – Brush teeth, #3 – Potty, #2 – PJ and diapers, #1 – Books, and finally – BEDTIME!

 Click, Clack, Splish, Splash: a Counting Adventure by Doreen Cronin

 Learning to count to ten and back is fun with this rhyming, silly book about farm animals.
 While the farmer is napping on a coach the farm animals break into the house to free the goldfish.
 Numbers 1-10 mark the steps animals need to take to accomplish their goal.
-Numbers 10-1 is countdown of goldfish jumping into the pond.
-This counting book is entertaining and educational all in one package.
+Numbers 10-1 is a countdown of goldfish jumping into the pond.
+This counting book is entertaining and educational.

-Turn this book into a play with each kid taking turn acting the story out. (it’s a lot of fun, believe me!)
+Turn this book into a play with each kid taking a turn acting the story out.
+(It’s a lot of fun, believe me!)